 Today’s renewed focus on these fundamental issues makes the release of Joyce Marie Fitzpatrick and Brian Shackelford’s documentary, The Color Of Medicine: The Story Of The Homer G. Phillips Hospital, particularly timely.

 The film examines the disparities in the medical treatment received by African Americans in the US and explores the history and the legacy of one iconic hospital - the Homer G. Phillips Hospital in St Louis, Missouri.

 The Color Of Medicine is a powerful and poignant documentary.
-Comprehensive and incredibly well researched, it tells a story of great significance to the people of St Louis - over 2000 people turned out to watch the film's first screening at the city's Missouri History Museum.
+Comprehensive and incredibly well researched, it tells a story of great significance - and particularly so to the people of St Louis (over 2000 people turned out to watch the film's first screening at the city's Missouri History Museum).

 “He saw that I made documentaries and his daughter, Rebecca Robinson, reached out to me and asked if I could tell her father’s story,” Fitzpatrick explains.
 “Dr Robinson then sent me his blog called Uriah's Chronicles.
 It was so intriguing and interesting.
 Once we finished the documentary that we were working on, Sunshine, Noodles and Me, we delved head on into the Color Of Medicine.”

 Fitzpatrick and Shackelford’s film contains a wealth of incredible detail.
 “I love history and I just delved into the records in St Louis looking for information,” says Fizpatrick.
 “Every time I spoke to one of the seniors who are featured in the film they would introduce me to another person - it was just an amazing journey.”